worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 Then you should see the view in the first image below.
 Simply click the "_Locate_" and go to the new location of the clone.
-Remember to select the clone folder in this step, and not any of the content of the clone.
+Remember to select the clone folder in this step, and not just the content of the clone.
-In the example we use here you should select the folder called `lyrics-clone`.
+In the example we have used,
+this means that you should select the folder called `lyrics-clone`.
 See the second image below.

 <img src="https://github.com/worldbank/dime-github-trainings/blob/move-clone/GitHub-resources/DIME-GitHub-Guides/img/clone-not-found.png" width="75%"><!--- Image is read from master branch or use full URL-->